Rasaf-Ibrahim/Vue.js-Boilerplates/README.md

 #### Installation

-In the  bootstrap's official documentation, you will get a **webpack** page where the way of getting start with bootstrap by using webpack is documented.
-From that page, you will know that at first you need to install bootstrap
+In the bootstrap’s official documentation, you will get a **Webpack** page where the way of getting started with bootstrap by using Webpack is documented.
+From that page, you will know that at first, you need to install bootstrap

 ```
 npm install bootstrap@next